SEO Beyond Google: How to get 35% more organic traffic from Bing & Yahoo

-Bing is quite open about user signals playing a big part in their ranking algo.
+Bing is quite open about user signals playing a big part in their ranking algorithm and how effective of a step it is in how to rank high.
 User behavior is measured in terms of SERP click through rates and ‘pogo sticking' (which is when someone runs a search, clicks on a result, and then clicks the Back button to return to the SERP).

 "We are looking to see if we show your result in a #1, does it get a click and does the user come back to us within a reasonable timeframe or do they come back almost instantly?

 "Do they come back and click on #2, and what's their action with #2?
 Did they seem to be more pleased with #2 based on a number of factors or was it the same scenario as #1?
 Then, did they click on anything else?